Trichinella spiralis: Description

-Trichinella species, the smallest nematode parasite of humans, has an unusual lifecycle, and are one of the most widespread and clinically important parasites in the world.
+Trichinella species, the smallest nematode parasite of humans, has an unusual life cycle, and are one of the most widespread and clinically important parasites in the world.
 The small adult worms mature in the small intestine of a definitive host, such as a pig.
-Each adult female produces batches of live larvae, which bore through the intestinal wall, enters the blood (to feed on it) and lymphatic system, and are carried to striated muscle.
+Each adult female produces batches of live larvae, which bore through the intestinal wall, enter the blood (to feed on it) and lymphatic system, and are carried to striated muscle.
 Once in the muscle, they encyst, or become enclosed in a capsule.

 Humans can become infected by eating infected pork, horsemeat, or wild carnivores such as fox, cat, hyena or bear.

 Morphology

 Males of T. spiralis measure between 1.4 and 1.6 mm long, and are more flat anteriorly than posteriorly.
 The anus can be found in the terminal end, and they have a large copulatory pseudobursa on each side.
 The females of T. spiralis are about twice the size of the males, and have an anus found terminally.
 The vulva is located near the esophagus.
 The single uterus of the female is filled with developing eggs in the posterior portion, while the anterior portion contains the fully developed juveniles.